huhu42/healthchain-app/src/app/hypergraph/README.md

-# HealthChain Hypergraph Integration
+# GamifiedHealth Hypergraph Integration

 ## 🚨 **Current Status: Development Mode**

-This is a **work-in-progress** implementation of Hypergraph integration for HealthChain.
+This is a **work-in-progress** implementation of Hypergraph integration for GamifiedHealth.
 The current version provides:

 - ✅ **Complete TypeScript schema definitions** with full type safety
 - ✅ **Placeholder implementations** for all CRUD operations